askari0102/Learning/Kubernetes/README.md

 What StatefulSet does **not** do: initialize a cluster, promote a replica, reconfigure membership, back up, or restore.
 That is operator territory (Part 17).

 Gotchas: **deleting a StatefulSet does not delete its PVCs** (deliberate — your data survives; but it also means orphaned volumes accumulate and cost money).
 Scaling down does not delete PVCs either.
+(Unless `spec.persistentVolumeClaimRetentionPolicy` sets `whenDeleted`/`whenScaled` to `Delete` (Beta 1.27+): then the StatefulSet controller sets ownerRefs and garbage collection removes the PVCs.
+The default `Retain` matches the behaviour described here.)

 ## 6.4 DaemonSet